fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 </Zoom>

-In the above diagram, each service has _Traffic_ (HTTP or GRPC) control points.
+In the above diagram, each service has HTTP or gRPC control points.
 Every incoming API request to a service is a flow at its `ingress` control point.
 Likewise, every outgoing request from a service is a flow at its `egress` control point.

-In addition, the `Frontend` service has _Feature_ control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.
+In addition, the `Frontend` service has feature control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.